Bouncing and collapsing universes dual to late-time cosmological models: Introduction

-This article is organized in the following way.
-In~\cref{sec:einst-jord-fram} we briefly introduce the Einstein frame-Jordan frame correspondence, where the Jordan frame is governed by a scalar-tensor theory action.
-The general condition for expansion-collapse duality for scalar-tensor theories is obtained in~\cref{sec:cond-expans-coll}.
-In~\cref{sec:conc-model:-bounce} we show that an Einstein frame, effectively describing the evolution of the concordance model of cosmology, always corresponds to a bouncing Jordan frame governed by a Brans-Dicke theory.
-We show in \cref{sec:einst-jord-frame} that such an Einstein frame-Jordan frame duality is stable in the linear perturbation regime.
+This paper is organized in the following way.
+In~\cref{sec:einst-jord-fram}, we briefly introduce the Einstein frame-Jordan frame correspondence, where the Jordan frame is governed by a scalar-tensor theory action.
+The general condition for an expansion-collapse duality for scalar-tensor theories is obtained in~\cref{sec:cond-expans-coll}.
+In~\cref{sec:conc-model:-bounce}, we show that an Einstein frame, effectively describing the evolution of the concordance model of cosmology, always corresponds to a bouncing Jordan frame which is governed by a Brans-Dicke theory.
+We discuss the duality between Jordan frame universes with turn-arounds and quintessence models in the Einstein frame in~\cref{sec:quint-models:-bounc}.
+In~\cref{sec:de-sitter-expansion}, we briefly discuss an example of the expansion-collapse duality where a de Sitter expansion in the Jordan frame maps to a collapsing Einstein frame approaching the singularity.
+A collapsing universe in a well-behaved gravity theory typically supports the growth of perturbations as well as the quantum effects.
+We investigate whether the duality between a collapsing and an expanding universe survives as the perturbations evolve.
+At first glance, it might appear that the role of backreactions from the perturbations in an expanding universe diminishes.
+However, since its dual universe is collapsing where perturbations are expected to grow, it is worthwhile to explore if such a map remains viable when perturbations are included.
+This helps us understand if the late-time accelerating universe has any appreciable features from the growth of perturbations and quantum effects due to the same being true for its dual universe.
+The effect of linear scalar perturbation in the conformal map is discussed in~\cref{sec:einst-jord-frame}.
 We conclude with summary and discussion in~\cref{sec:discussion}.

-\textit{Throughout this article Latin indices represent spacetime components, Greek indices represent spatial components.
+\textit{Throughout this paper Latin indices represent spacetime components, Greek indices represent spatial components.
 Metric signature is taken to be $(-,+,+,+)$.}